maelsilvatt/college-library-management-app/README.md

 * Latest version of Python
 * Windows, Mac or Linux, as long as you have an interpreter

-## 📫 Contributing to <college-library-db>
+## 📫 Contributing to college-library-db
 <!---If your README is long or if you have any specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to <college-library-db>, follow these steps:
+To contribute to college-library-db, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.